Work Family You

 Begin by clearly defining your financial objectives.

-Consider fundamental aspects of financial well-being, such as living within your means, utilizing debt effectively, navigating financial challenges, purposeful saving, and building wealth through investments.
+Consider fundamental aspects of financial well-being, such as living within your means, utilising debt effectively, navigating financial challenges, purposeful saving, and building wealth through investments.
 These factors may vary in relevance and impact across different life and financial stages.

 I like to conceptualise the journey of wealth creation in three stages: